Venue and Date

 - The relationship between model-based accounts of the mind and representational accounts;

 - The development of ability to reason about oneself and about other minds in childhood (e.g. the ability to establish a sense of identity and to infer others’ mental states);

 - The role of one’s self-model and models of other selves in individual and joint action planning and collaboration;

 - The sharing of mental states and the role of (linguistic) communication.

 We are proud to have Stephen Butterfill (Warwick) as our keynote speaker.

-The conference receives a generous financial support from the Scots Philosophical Association and the Department of Philosophy at the University of Edinburgh.
+The conference receives a generous financial support from the Scots Philosophical Association, the British Society for the Philosophy of Science and from the Department of Philosophy at the University of Edinburgh.